beatrizcf2/wthon-language/README.md

 # Wthon
-This language is a global language.
+Wthon is a global language.
 This project will implement thre different idioms: English, German and Portuguese.

 # Example